suncoast-devs/handbook/assignments/capstone-create-html.md

 ---
 title: Let's get visual!
+tags: ["capstone"]
 ---

 With the wireframes created, we need to start breathing life into our application.
 The next step would be to create HTML & CSS.
 This is the next step because, remember, it all comes down to HTML.
 This is what the user sees

 _NOTE_: Really take advantage of this time to make progress on your capstone.
 Time seems to speed up as we approach the final stretch.

 ## Objectives